douglas-gibbons/redwood/README.md

 # Contributing

 Contributions are welcome!

+## Reporting Issues

+If you find a bug or have a feature request, please open an issue in the repository.
+Provide as much detail as possible to help us understand and resolve the issue.

+## Pull Requests

-Please follow these steps:
+Please follow these steps to contribute code:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)